hristo-vrigazov/dnn.cool/README.md

 * `facial_characteristics` - represents characteristics of the face, like color, etc. (has meaning only when a person is present)
 * `shirt_type` - represents a specific type of shirt (e.g white shirt, etc.)

+Let's say that you also could not annotate all of the images, so we will put `nan` when there is no annotation.

 Here's an example of the dataframe with the data you have obtained: